luigifreda/slamplay/README.md

 - Build the framework:
   `$ ./build.sh`

+This will take a while.
 Once everything is built, you can enter in the `build` folder and test the different examples.
 In particular, to test the `full_slam` apps:
 1. Configure `full_slam/config/kitti.yaml` (or `full_slam/config/euroc.yaml`)
 2. Then run the VO (Visual Odometry) app: